 “This statement to me reads that the clause is from a standpoint of Autodesk wanting to protect its products from being reverse engineered and hold themselves free of liability of sharing private information, but model element authors can still freely use AI/ML to study their own data / designs and improve them.”

-The apparent sweeping ban on AI training using any output from Autodesk software has not gone unnoticed by major customers.
+The interpretation that this was a sweeping restriction on AI training using any output from Autodesk software has not gone unnoticed by major customers.
 Autodesk already has a reputation for running compliance audits and issuing fines when licence breaches are discovered, so the presence of this clause in an updated, binding contract has raised alarm.

-Some of the commentors on Miller’s original Linkedin post, reported that they raised the issue with Autodesk execs in meetings.
+Some of the commenters on Miller’s original LinkedIn post, reported that they raised the issue with Autodesk execs in meetings.
 By and large these execs had not heard of the EULA changes and said they would go find out more information.

 Other vendors